Which Fiskars Splitting Axe Do You Need? (I own them all)

 The X25 and Black 28” Splitting axes are NOT the same.

-The X25 has a large 4lb head like the X27.
-The Black 28” Splitting Axe has a medium size 2.5lb head meant for smaller logs or smaller users.
+The Fiskars X25 has a large 4lb head like the X27, while the Black 28” Splitting Axe has a medium-sized 2.5lb head meant for smaller logs or smaller users.
 It actually matches the X21 which is a medium-size axe not available in North America.

-The X21 and Black 28″ splitting axe are identical, other than the lack of over-mold grip.
+The X21 and Black 28″ Splitting Axe are identical, other than the black axe doesn’t have an over-mold grip.

 The X21 is not available in North America, but the black 28” Splitting Axe is.

-My theory is, the X21 is not sold because the medium size head is underpowered for the large trees in North America.
+My theory is the X21 is not sold because the medium-sized head is underpowered for the large trees in North America.
 They want to steer people towards the bigger axes that make more sense as a dedicated splitter.

 If you have wood that doesn’t get over 12” in diameter this could be a better option than the big axes.